QuantumVillage/awesome-quantum-security/README.md

 [![LinkCheck](https://github.com/QuantumVillage/awesome-quantum-security/actions/workflows/linkCheck.yml/badge.svg)](https://github.com/QuantumVillage/awesome-quantum-security/actions/workflows/linkCheck.yml) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-This is a repository for Quantum and Security related items that go into details about the security of, as well as threats from, quantum technologies.
+This is a repository for Quantum and Security related items that go into details about the security concerns surrounding quantum technologies.

+The two main core topics for this list are:
+1. Threats _from_ quantum-enabled/capable attackers.
+1. Threats _to_ the various proposed quantum technologies.

 ## Contents